 I am a neat freak.
-In fact, one of the major three tenets my blog is based on is organization.
+One of the three tenets my blog is based on is organization.
 I am passionate about decluttering, sorting, and cleaning dusty crevices in my house.
-Yet, when it comes to the spiritual life, why do I occasionally lack the same fervor that I have cleaning my physical house?
+Why do I lack the same fervor when it comes to my spiritual life?

 The Catechism of the Catholic Church 797, states,